-All of the events and the characters involved in the hostage crisis, including Jordan, described in the book are true, says Trakas, a five-time winner of the South Carolina Fiction Project Prize and a recipient of the South Carolina Academy of Authors Fellowship in Fiction.
+All of the events and the characters involved in the hostage crisis, including Jordan, described in the book are true, says Trakas, a five-time winner of the South Carolina Fiction Project Prize and a recipient of the South Carolina Arts Commission Fellowship in Fiction.
 The story of Jay and Azi is the fictional part.

-Trakas says much of the reason it took so long to complete the novel is his writing process.
+Trakas says one of the reason it took so long to complete the novel is his writing process.
 He doesn’t write when he’s teaching, so that slows things down.
 “I’ve had the good fortune of being granted sabbatical leave a couple of times, most recently in the fall (of 2016), so I could work on a novel instead of teach.
-Just about every day since the end of last May, I went to my office early in the morning, sat at my computer, answered email, and then tried to write.
+Just about every day from the end of last May to the beginning of February, I went to my office early in the morning, sat at my computer, answered email, and then tried to write.

 If the forward to the novel, written by novelist Elizabeth Cox, formerly the John C. Cobb Chair for the Humanities at Wofford, and early reviews of the book are any indication, Trakas has nothing to worry about.